Candice-Leigh-King/moving-moran/_posts/2020-10-13-ultimate-maui-guide.md

     -
         _section-type: blog-text
         text-html: >-
-            <p>Waihee Ridge trail- This is a 4 Mile trail that offers gorgeous
+            <ul><li><em><strong>Waihee Ridge trail- </strong></em>This is a 4
-            views of the ridge-line and of the ocean.&nbsp; It is rated as hard due to its steep climb in some places.
-If you're not up to this milage, there is a viewpoint halfway that's absolutely breathtaking.</p>
+            Mile trail that offers gorgeous views of the ridge-line and the ocean.&nbsp; It is rated as hard due to its steep climb in some places.
+If you're not up to this milage, there is a viewpoint halfway that's absolutely breathtaking.</li></ul>
     -
         _section-type: blog-arches
         right_image: /uploads/maui/maui20.jpg